Todd Muller: Third term in Parliament

-Retirement announcement, and reversal
+Retirement announcement, reversal, and re-announcement

 On 16 June 2021, Newsroom published an article on returning National MP Harete Hipango featuring negative comments from some MPs.
 At a late-night meeting on 22 June 2021, Muller admitted to the National caucus that he had been one of the MPs quoted, and apologised for the comments.
 He also admitted that for several years he had been providing inside information about the party to Richard Harman, the proprietor of the political news website Politik.
 According to the New Zealand Herald, Collins threatened to have the caucus vote to suspend him if he did not step down, while Chris Bishop urged him to leave with dignity "for the good of the party."

 The next day, Muller announced that he would not stand for re-election at New Zealand's next general election.
 Muller declined to comment on any connection between his admission of speaking to Newsroom and his retirement, and cited health reasons for the resignation.
 He also took six weeks of leave after the announcement.
 Collins refused to say why Muller was resigning, or whether she felt Muller should leave Parliament before the next election.
 On 30 July 2021, Newsroom reported that Muller would not be returning to work at Parliament that week as scheduled, but would instead take a further three weeks of leave.
-A week later, 1 News reported that Muller would not attend National caucus meetings when he did return to Parliament.
+A week later, 1News reported that Muller would not attend National caucus meetings when he did return to Parliament.

-On 21 August 2021, the Bay of Plenty Times published an interview with Muller where he made it clear that he still intends to return to Parliament when it next sits and to serve until the end of the term, despite speculation that he would leave earlier.
+On 21 August 2021, the Bay of Plenty Times published an interview with Muller where he stated that he intended to return to Parliament when it next sat and to serve until the end of the term, despite speculation that he would leave earlier.
 In reflecting on his decisions over the previous 16 months, he said "I'm comfortable with what I've done with one exception – clearly my comments with respect to Harete [Hipango] were a mistake and I've apologised for that."
 Concerning the fallout from those comments, Muller said he bears Judith Collins "no ill will," while acknowledging that "the relationship between the two of us has broken down."

-In December 2021, Christopher Luxon took over leadership of the National Party from Judith Collins.
-Subsequently, Muller announced that he had reversed his decision and would not retire.